svijasvg/svija-sync/README.md

 You'll see the following message:

     The authenticitiy of host name & IP of your site can't be established...
 ECDSA key fingerprint is SHA256:lkjdqmlfkjqsdf098sdflkj...
 Are you sure you want to continue connecting (yes/no)?

-**You must type "yes"** followed by return (not just y).
+**You must type "yes" **then return (not just y).

 The application will then download your site files in **a new folder called "sync"** in the same folder as Svija Sync: